Fyzjym/GL-GAN/README.md

 # Description
-This code repository is the official implementation of the paper "GL-GAN: Learning Both Global and Local Styles for Handwritten Text Generation with Mamba".
+This code repository is the official implementation of the paper "GL-GAN: Perceiving and Integrating Global and Local Styles for Handwritten Text Generation with Mamba".